WesDie/hytura-store/README.md

 ## Usage

-- **Adding Products**: Manage your products directly through the Shopify dashboard.
+- **Adding Content**: Manage your products, collections, menus and more directly through the Shopify dashboard.
-- **Customizing Styles**: Tailwind CSS makes it easy to customize the look and feel of your store.
-Edit the `tailwind.config.js` and the component styles as needed.
+- **Handling Orders:** Process and manage orders through the Shopify admin panel.
+Integrate additional payment gateways if required.
-- **Deploying**: Deploy your Next.js application to platforms like Vercel, Netlify, or your preferred hosting service.
+- **Deploying the Application:** Deploy Hytura using Vercel, Netlify, or any other preferred hosting service.
+Ensure environment variables are properly configured in the hosting platform.

-## Contributing

-We welcome contributions to improve Hytura!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Contact